Introduction

 Cloud platforms provide a wide array of services which align to different phases of the lifecycle of data science:

-- Serverless computing: Services that are event-driven, such as AWS Lambda as well as Google Cloud Functions offer efficient scaling code execution, without the need for infrastructure control.
+Serverless computing: Services that are event-driven, such as AWS Lambda as well as Google Cloud Functions offer efficient scaling code execution, without the need for infrastructure control.

-4. Leading Cloud Platforms and Their Capabilities
+4. THE TOP CLOUD STANDARDS AND INFRASTRUCTURE Leading Cloud Platforms and Their Features

 GCP stands out due to the advanced capabilities of machine learning and its extensive integration to TensorFlow.
 Vertex AI offers a unified platform to develop models as well as BigQuery provides fast and interactive analysis of huge data sets.